rcls/sytyaful/README.md

   performance to match the Rust version, we expand some simple code into repetitive line-noise.

+* **msearch.sml**, **mtree.sml** A couple of Standard ML implementations.
+50%
+  more lines than the Haskell version, and compiling with mlton, the run-time is only a little slower.
+So comes second on both metrics.

 * **search.js** Javascript (node.js).
 Takes about 3.1 seconds on my desktop,
   running with node.js.
 Which is pretty decent for a dynamically typed language with no separate compilation phase.